American Association of Healthcare Executives

 The Code of Ethics also incorporates standards of ethical behavior governing individual behavior, particularly when that conduct directly relates to the role and identity of the healthcare executive.

-The fundamental objectives of the healthcare leadership profession are to maintain or enhance the overall quality of life, dignity and well-being of every individual needing healthcare service, and to create an equitable, accessible, effective, safe and efficient healthcare system.
+The fundamental objectives of the healthcare leadership profession are to maintain or enhance the overall quality of life, dignity and well-being of every individual needing healthcare service; to create an equitable, accessible, effective, safe and efficient healthcare system; and to ensure an ethical workplace for the healthcare workforce

 Healthcare executives have an obligation to act in ways that will merit the trust, confidence and respect of healthcare professionals, staff and the general public.
 Therefore, healthcare executives should lead lives that embody an exemplary system of values and ethics.

 In fulfilling their commitments and obligations to patients and others served, healthcare executives function as moral advocates and models.
-Since every leadership decision affects the health and well-being of both individuals and communities, healthcare executives must carefully evaluate the possible outcomes of their decisions.
+Since many leadership decisions affect the health and well-being of both individuals and communities, healthcare executives must carefully evaluate the possible outcomes of their decisions.
 In organizations that deliver health services, they must work to safeguard and foster the rights, interests and prerogatives of all patients and others served.

 The role of moral advocate requires that healthcare executives take actions necessary to promote such rights, interests and prerogatives.
 Paying attention to the potential disparities of care that exist in their community is a fundamental part of their leadership role.